Barani06/VPC-Network-Deployment/README.md

 🔹 Step 2: Create VPC

- Click either the “Create VPC” button or “Your VPC” on the left-side pane.Created a custom VPC with CIDR block 10.0.0.0/16, providing a private and isolated environment for resources.
+ Click either the “Create VPC” button or “Your VPC” on the left-side pane.
+Created a custom VPC with CIDR block 10.0.0.0/16, providing a private and isolated environment for resources.